samvera/serverless-iiif/README.md

 ## Custom Sharp Layer

 This lambda uses the Sharp layer from https://github.com/samvera/lambda-layer-sharp-jp2/releases in order to get a version of Sharp with jp2 support.
-You can build your own local version using that code and then copy the file to serverless-iiif/sharp-lambda-layer.x86_64.zip.
-Then set LOCAL_SHARP=true and build/deploy to use your own version.
+You can build your own local version using that code and then deploy your own layer and set that layer in your SAM template.

 ## Advanced Usage